NCDOT uses what are called traffic count stations to collect data for

 Secondary road volumes are collected every two years with approximately half being counted each year.
 Not all secondary roads having low volume, however, are counted.

-Urban areas counted during even years are Asheville, Charlotte, Concord-Kannapolis, Fayetteville, Gastonia, Goldsboro, Greenville and Jacksonville.
+Urban areas counted during even years are Asheville, Charlotte, Concord-Kannapolis, Fayetteville, Gastonia, Goldsboro, Greenville, New Bern and Jacksonville.

 Urban areas counted during odd years are Burlington, Chapel Hill, Durham, Greensboro, Hickory, High Point, Raleigh, Rocky Mount, Wilmington and Winston-Salem.